 Cycling in Edmonton

-Cycling in winter can be as fun and rewarding as summer cycling.
-Find useful tips on how to navigate the roads in the winter.
+Cycling in spring can be fun and rewarding.
+Find useful tips on how to navigate the roads in the spring.

 Navigate the Road - Drive and Cycle

 Edmonton’s bike network is growing.
 This year the City of Edmonton will install 20 km of on-street bike routes throughout the city, adding to the existing 46 km built since 2010.
 It’s part of a plan to create an integrated bicycle network consisting of close to 500 km of on-street cycling facilities within the next 10 to 20 years.

 Bike infrastructure encourages cyclists to take to the streets, with 14% of Edmontonians already reporting more bike usage to nearby destination points because of the bike lanes that have been installed in their neighbourhoods.
 Cycling is a great way to travel more sustainably.
 It also provides the perfect opportunity to stay active and adopt a healthy living lifestyle.

 A Cycle-Friendly City

 The City of Edmonton is committed to enhancing the quality and availability of active transportation in Edmonton.
 The Bicycle Transportation Plan and the Transportation Master Plan seek to shift Edmonton's transportation modes towards sustainable options like cycling.

 Cycling is an active transportation option that helps: